-An award-winning alumnus of the post-graduate journalism program of Bhavan’s Rajendra Prasad Institute of Communications, Mumbai, she started writing plays after she moved to Saudi Arabia and continues to hone her writing skills in Canada, having written and co-written plays for SAWITRI Theatre Group including The Kallus Next Door, published in Word Fest, Celebrating Ideas.
+An award-winning alumnus of the post-graduate journalism program of Bhavan’s Rajendra Prasad Institute of Communications, Mumbai, and the recipient of the 2016 Martys for Established Literary Arts Award, she started writing plays after she moved to Saudi Arabia and continues to hone her writing skills in Canada, having written and co-written plays for SAWITRI Theatre Group including, Savita Weds Satish with Adam Langton, which was produced and presented in 2018 and remounted in 2019 at the Small Arms Inspection Building, Mississauga.
+Her narrative script for Sampradaya Dance Creations’ dance production, Pralaya, was greatly appreciated over the world, as the production toured 3 cities in Indonesia and 7 cities in India in 2019 and 8 cities in Canada in 2016.
+Her original script Gramma, based on Dr. Jane Fraser’s family history, was produced to celebrate Canada’s sesquicentennial year in July 2017.
+Her English translation of the award-winning Marathi play, Case #99, by Yogesh Soman, was produced and presented in 2015 and remounted in 2016.
+The Kallus Next Door, was published in Word Fest, Celebrating Ideas.
 It was also read at the 2014 INSPIRE!
 Toronto International Book Fair.
 Saree Kahaniyan – Saree Stories published in Word Fest, Celebrating Our Journeys, was performed on many occasions.
 One World Our World, a dance theatre piece for young audiences, commissioned in 2009 by Sampradaya Dance Academy, was remounted in 2015.
 Jasmine is a member of the Playwrights Guild of Canada and the Mississauga Writers’ Group.
 Her recent works for SAWITRI Theatre are Savita weds Satish (2018) in collaboration with Adam Langton, Gramma (2017) and the English translation of the full length award-winning Marathi play, Case #99 (2015) by Yogesh Soman, India’s celebrated and prolific Marathi playwright.
 The English translation received its world premiere in October 2015 at Sampradaya Theatre, Mississauga and was remounted at Buddies in Bad Times Theatre, Toronto from May 5th to 14th, 2016.